93rd Annual Charles County Fair September 15-18, 2016 La Plata, Maryland

 After the First World War, several of the interested farmers began to think in terms of a fair for Charles County

-which sold shares of stock, with a par value of $10 to any interested party, making no promises to pay any
+sold shares of stock, with a par value of $10 to any interested party, making no promises to pay any dividends

-dividends but to consider the purchase a donation.
-The committee divided up a list of possible buyers and
+but to consider the purchase a donation.
+The committee divided up a list of possible buyers and proceeded at

-proceeded at once to canvas their list for purchase of shares.
+once to canvas their list for purchase of shares.
 The committee was to report back in two weeks.
+The report

-The report showed sales of $1200, which was encouraging for the group.
-They decided to proceed with plans
+showed sales of $1200, which was encouraging for the group.
+They decided to proceed with plans for holding a

-for holding a fair in the fall of 1924 and continued selling stock to provide money for operation.
-Click here for
+fair in the fall of 1924 and continued selling stock to provide money for operation.
+Click here for an excerpt from

 In 1925, the board purchased the present Spring Hill site.
 The only building then on the property was,